IBM/container-service-getting-started-wt/Lab 8/README.md

-# Security with the IBM Bluemix Containers Service
+# Microservices in an Orchestrated World

 This section is under construction.
 An outline of what is to come is show below.

 # Outline
-Goal: Understand the security offerings available to developers to create a highly secure deployment in the IBM Containers Service
+Goal: Go beyond simple containers, and understand how to manage Microservices and Service Oriented Architecture beyond Kubernetes tools

 1. Introduction

-  * Explain security as it applies to kubernetes components (deployment, pod, and container image level) https://console.bluemix.net/docs/containers/cs_security.html#cs_security
+  * Explain Microservices and Service Oriented Architecture as it applies to kubernetes components (deployment, pod, and container image level) (Your speech over Microservices would be a good introduction and fodder for a background) https://console.bluemix.net/docs/containers/cs_security.html#cs_security

 2. Body
-  * Network Policy Demo for Pod Level Security
+  * Explain Istio and getting started with istio
-  * Using Vunerability advisor for image level security
+  * Istio lab with a basic hello world application
-  * Istio? secured connections and visilbility monitoring
+  *

 3. Conclusion
-  * Review security topics above (restated reinforcement)
+  * Review Microservice management topics above (restated reinforcement)
-  * five question quiz
+  * 10 question quiz